-- A text analysis pipeline consists of a set of algorithms and a schedule that defines the order of algorithm application. - Each algorithm takes as input a text and the output of all preceding algorithms, and it produces further output.
+- A set of algorithms along with a schedule that defines the order of algorithm application. - Each algorithm takes as input a text and the output of all preceding algorithms, and it produces further output.

 Example pipeline for companies' founding dates